ANALYSIS-R.I.P. forward guidance: Inflation forces central banks to ditch messaging tool

 It also offered the ECB and others a way to fight deflation, by encouraging more borrowing and spending.

+Central banks will still continue guiding markets to an extent, perhaps to tighten financial conditions and tame inflation expectations.

+Investors note too that money markets have this year mostly disregarded dovish guidance, instead pricing aggressive policy tightening.

-But under changed circumstances, it can backfire, said Gareth Hill, a portfolio manager at Royal London Asset Management who admitted being puzzled that the ECB had "boxed" itself into a 25-basis-point rate hike six weeks in advance.
+In the current changed circumstances, forward guidance can backfire, said Gareth Hill, a portfolio manager at Royal London Asset Management, who admitted being puzzled that the ECB had "boxed" itself into a 25-basis-point rate hike six weeks in advance.

 "As data comes out in the course of that period between the start of guidance and the actual time to deliver those hikes ... and speculation starts to come in, that can increase volatility in itself," Hill added.